 Most students of fencing begin with foil.
 The US men's foil team happens to be ranked #1 right now, containing four of the top ten foilists in the world... here is a feature on one of its members, which came out before the 2012 Olympics:

 As fencing has grown in popularity, the US team has become better and better.
-Our women's sabre team is perennially the best in the world.
+Our women's sabre team has been the best in the world.
 We have medal contenders in all six weapons.
-Here's Lee Kiefer, one of our best women foilists, in a world championship semi-final against an awesome Italian fencer.
+Here's Lee Kiefer, our best women foilist, in a world championship semi-final against an awesome Italian fencer.